Freddie Freeman Player Props: Dodgers vs. Pirates

 Freddie Freeman At The Plate

-- Among the qualified batters in MLB, he ranks third in batting average, seventh in on-base percentage, and eighth in slugging.
+- Among the qualified hitters in baseball, he ranks third in batting average, fifth in on-base percentage, and ninth in slugging.

-- Freeman has picked up a hit in 66 of 85 games this year, with multiple hits 32 times.

-- He has gone deep in 15.3% of his games this year, and 3.6% of his trips to the plate.
+- In 15.1% of his games this season, he has gone deep, and 3.6% of his trips to the dish.

-- Freeman has picked up an RBI in 40.0% of his games this season, with two or more RBI in 12.9% of his games.
-He has also produced three or more runs in seven contests.
+- Freeman has had an RBI in 34 games this year (39.5%), including 11 multi-RBI outings (12.8%).
+He has also driven home three or more of his team's runs in seven contests.

-- In 53 of 85 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.